FarronF/limerick-council-meetings/meetings/2014/09/15-Monthly Meeting of Metropolitan District of Limerick/Agenda - Metropolitan District of Limerick – 15th September 2014.md

 Shannon, Thomond and Sarsfield Bridges and also to investigate the

+possibility of introducing bye-laws or other measures governing these life
+---
-possibility of introducing bye-laws or other measures governing these life--- buoys/rings, to ensure that those who steal, damage or interfere with the life
+buoys/rings, to ensure that those who steal, damage or interfere with the life

 buoys/rings would be punished severely.